-MindtPy currently implements the Outer Approximation (OA) algorithm originally described in Duran & Grossmann.
+MindtPy currently implements the Outer Approximation (OA) algorithm originally described in Duran & Grossmann, 1986 and the Extended Cutting Plane (ECP) algorithm originally described in Westerlund & Petterson, 1995.
 Usage and implementation details for MindtPy can be found in the PSE 2018 paper Bernal et al., (ref, preprint).

 Usage of MindtPy to solve a Pyomo concrete model involves:

 An example which includes the modeling approach may be found below.